 Following breakfast we depart for Zhujiajiao Water Town for a visit.
 Known as Venice of Shanghai with a history of more than 1700 years, the small town is the best-preserved among the four ancient towns in Shanghai, and also known as "Pearl Stream."
 Unique old bridges over small rivers shaded by willow trees, and houses with charming courtyards, transport visitors to an atmosphere of leisure and tranquility admist a bustling big city.
 In the afternoon drive to Hongkou area to visit the Shanghai Jewish Refugee Memorial Museum, built by the Sassoon family in 1920 which served as a type of Noah's Ark in the minds of Jewish refugees as well as the main place to conduct Jewish religious activities during World War II.
 We will also walk to the Huo Shan Park to see a monument dedicated to the Jewish refugees.
 We continue strolling around the neighboring area visiting the Old French Concession, an area once leased to the French in the Luwan and Xuhui districts of the city, is a reminder of an older Shanghai.
 The visitor-friendly area is packed full of beautiful colonial mansions and hotels dating back to the first three decades of the twentieth century.

 Day 13: Guilin

 A mid morning flight will take us what is deemed the most beautiful place on earth by Chinese visitors for centuries, Guilin.
 This afternoon we take a chairlift to Yaoshan Hill to admire the beautiful view over the surrounding karst peaks.
-This afternoon we visit the local market and an organic tea plantation.
-Overnight in Guilin.
+Our last stop is to an organic Tea Plantation.

 Day 14: Guilin, Li River Cruise, Yangshuo